 - Luthien's Pride presents the basic Elven mercenary.
 An archer, of course.
 They are especially effective as snipers against enemy heroes.

-- Booty Boy is an enhanced Goblin archer.
-Unlike the basic archer (available to the Orc race) they have a better range, more survivability, and also the Flaming Arrows and Flash Bang.
+- Razorbow is an enhanced Goblin archer.
+Unlike the basic archer (available to the Orc race) they have a better range, more survivability, and also the Flaming Arrows and Sabotage abilities.

 Some t2 mercenary units can also be recruited from the city upgrade Mercenary Camp, which is available after integrating a Trading Post into the territory.
 But the Inn is visited especially for the said t3 units: